 '''

+Thus, the OBJECT IDENTIFIER X of an object instance

+is contained in a family of filter subtrees if, for

+each sub-identifier of the value of

+snmpNotifyFilterSubtree, either:

+the i-th bit of snmpNotifyFilterMask is 0, or

+the i-th sub-identifier of X is equal to the i-th

+sub-identifier of the value of

+snmpNotifyFilterSubtree.

+If the value of this bit mask is M bits long and

+there are more than M sub-identifiers in the

+corresponding instance of snmpNotifyFilterSubtree,

+then the bit mask is extended with 1's to be the

+required length.

 Note that when the value of this object is the

 zero-length string, this extension rule results in

 a mask of all-1's being used (i.e., no 'wild card'),

 and the family of filter subtrees is the one

 subtree uniquely identified by the corresponding

 instance of snmpNotifyFilterSubtree."

 DEFVAL { ''H }

 ::= { snmpNotifyFilterEntry 2 }

 snmpNotifyFilterType OBJECT-TYPE

+SYNTAX

-SYNTAX INTEGER {
+INTEGER {

 included(1),

 excluded(2)

 }

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "This object indicates whether the family of filter subtrees

 defined by this entry are included in or excluded from a

 filter.
 A more detailed discussion of the use of this

-object can be found in section 6. of [RFC2573]."
+object can be found in section 6. of [SNMP-APPL]."

 DEFVAL { included }

 ::= { snmpNotifyFilterEntry 3 }

 snmpNotifyFilterStorageType OBJECT-TYPE

 SYNTAX StorageType

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

-"The storage type of this conceptual row."
+"The storage type for this conceptual row.

+Conceptual rows having the value 'permanent' need not

+Levi, et. al.

+Standards Track

+[Page 52]

+'''

+'''

+allow write-access to any columnar objects in the row."

 DEFVAL { nonVolatile }

 ::= { snmpNotifyFilterEntry 4 }

 snmpNotifyFilterRowStatus OBJECT-TYPE

 SYNTAX RowStatus

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The status of this conceptual row.

 To create a row in this table, a manager must

 set this object to either createAndGo(4) or

 createAndWait(5)."

 ::= { snmpNotifyFilterEntry 5 }

--- Conformance information '''
+-- Conformance information

 snmpNotifyCompliances OBJECT IDENTIFIER ::=

 { snmpNotifyConformance 1 }

-snmpNotifyGroups OBJECT IDENTIFIER :=
+snmpNotifyGroups OBJECT IDENTIFIER ::=

 { snmpNotifyConformance 2 }

--- Compliance statements
+--- -- Compliance statements

 snmpNotifyBasicCompliance MODULE-COMPLIANCE

 STATUS

 current

 DESCRIPTION

 "The compliance statement for minimal SNMP entities which

 implement only SNMP Unconfirmed-Class notifications and

 read-create operations on only the snmpTargetAddrTable."

 MODULE SNMP-TARGET-MIB

 MANDATORY-GROUPS { snmpTargetBasicGroup }

 OBJECT snmpTargetParamsMPModel

-MIN-ACCESS

-read-only
+MIN-ACCESS read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsSecurityModel

+Levi, et. al. Standards Track

+[Page 53]

+'''

+'''

+MIN-ACCESS

-MIN-ACCESS read-only
+read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsSecurityName

+MIN-ACCESS

-MIN-ACCESS read-only
+read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsSecurityLevel

+MIN-ACCESS

-MIN-ACCESS read-only
+read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsStorageType

 SYNTAX INTEGER {

 readOnly(5)

 }

+MIN-ACCESS

-MIN-ACCESS read-only
+read-only

 DESCRIPTION

-'''

-'''

 "Create/delete/modify access is not required.

 Support of the values other(1), volatile(2),

 nonVolatile(3), and permanent(4) is not required."

 OBJECT snmpTargetParamsRowStatus

 SYNTAX INTEGER {

 active(1)

 }

-MIN-ACCESS

-read-only
+MIN-ACCESS read-only

 DESCRIPTION

 "Create/delete/modify access to the

 snmpTargetParamsTable is not required.

 Support of the values notInService(2), notReady(3),

 createAndGo(4), createAndWait(5), and destroy(6) is

 not required."

 MODULE -- This Module

 MANDATORY-GROUPS { snmpNotifyGroup }

 OBJECT snmpNotifyTag

 MIN-ACCESS

 read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpNotifyType

 SYNTAX INTEGER {

 trap(1)

 }

-MIN-ACCESS read-only

-DESCRIPTION

-"Create/delete/modify access is not required.

-Support of the value notify(2) is not required."

-OBJECT snmpNotifyStorageType

-SYNTAX INTEGER {

-readOnly(5)

-}

-MIN-ACCESS

-read-only

-DESCRIPTION

-"Create/delete/modify access is not required.

-Support of the values other(1), volatile(2),

-nonVolatile(3), and permanent(4) is not required."

-OBJECT snmpNotifyRowStatus

-SYNTAX INTEGER {

-active(1)

-}

-MIN-ACCESS read-only

 '''